Jump to section:

 - Network sensors for digital data streams and API connections

-In business automation contexts, "sensors" often take the form of data integrations—CRM connections, email tracking pixels, website analytics, and form submissions that feed information into AI SDR systems.
+In business automation contexts, "sensors" often take the form of data integrations—CRM connections, email tracking pixels, website analytics, and form submissions that feed information into Ruh.AI's AI SDR systems.
+Our platform integrates with your existing tools to create a comprehensive sensing layer for prospect engagement.
+Learn more about how AI agents use APIs to gather critical business intelligence.

 2. Internal Model: State Representation